carloscastellanos/teaching/480/Spring 2025/workshops/workshop2.md

 - Test on your smartphone or tablet:
 - Common Issues:
     - Marker not detected: Ensure good lighting and visibility.
+    - Play with scale and position of model
     - Scene not loading: Check browser compatibility (e.g. allow use of camera, etc) or console errors
     - Make sure all parts of the NFT are included (i.e. the .iset, .fset and fset3 files).